fralik/Easysync/README.markdown

 * I am using icons from [Tango](http://tango.freedesktop.org/Tango_Desktop_Project) collection.
 Some of them are slightly modified, but nevertheless based on Tango.

-* Thanks Gregory Konradt (g.konradt@gmail.com) for his support and help.
+* Thanks to Gregory Konradt (g.konradt@gmail.com) for his support and help.

 License
 =======